jsparj/openapi-adapter/packages/core/README.md

     }
   }
 )
-// result is union objects of possible responses in intellisense support in format: result === {
+// result is union of objects with all possible responses that are defined in specification: result === {
   status: number
   code: `<api-namespace>/<http-status-label-or-code-if-non-standard>`